Tamar-Amar/state-mng-project/README.md

 - Role-based access control for admin and regular users.

 ## 🌟 Features
-- Dynamic management of countries and cities
+- Dynamic management of states and cities
 - Soft delete for data safety
 - JWT authentication with role-based permissions
 - Optimized state management with React Query & Recoil